Muphins/tadeus_server_config/storage.md

   ```
   to the Options field (change the numbers for the correct user, found in the users settings).
   _Useful to allow a docker user to access seafile as a volume, or to create a shared folder_

+# Share a folder with SMB
+- In Storage > Shared Folders, create a new shared folder
+  Choose a Name, Filesystem, location.
+Save, apply.
+- Edit Access Control List (topbar):
+  - Clic Recursive to apply the changes to all subfolders/files
+  - Select the owner and group
+  - select permissions of Owner, Group, and Others
+    Select Read/Execute (or even write if needed) to Others to allow access by guests
+- In Services > SMB/CIFS > Shares, Add the newly created shaed folder
+  Allow guests if needed, otherwise default settings are good.
+- In windows, add a new network map, adress is "\\servername_or_IP\shared_folder"